Looking towards the future

 Apar is a graduate of Amity Law School and Columbia University School of Law.
 During his tenure in law firms and in his independent law practice for the last four years, he worked on key digital rights litigations in India such as those concerning Section 66A, Intermediary Liability, Internet Shutdowns, the Right to Privacy judgement and the Aadhaar case.
 In coalitions with other activists, he helped create public campaigns to advance net neutrality, reform defamation laws, fight against internet shutdowns and introduce a strong privacy statute.
 We are excited to welcome him.
 Here is a short statement by Apar.

 “After litigating for over a decade, doing work that was deeply meaningful and instructive, I am transitioning to helping build a non-profit which has the promise of working on issues of technology to secure freedoms and our constitutional values of justice, liberty, equality and fraternity.
 This becomes important as we participate in a social transformation that is digitally connecting a growing number of Indians.
-By focussing on public advocacy, creating a respectful and faithful relationship with our volunteers and community, using my experience and skills of approaching courts and regulators, I hope to help fulfill objectives of IFF’s mission.
+By focussing on public advocacy, creating a respectful and faithful relationship with our volunteers and community, using my experience and skills of approaching courts and regulators, I hope to help fulfil objectives of IFF’s mission.
 I recognise the challenges which are ahead of me, from organisation building - fundraising, growing resources and attracting top talent as staff, aiding our volunteers and supporters, remaining nimble and executing our work that causes positive impact -- to improving our public accountability, transparency and humility.
 I look forward to the work ahead and believe IFF is trying to do something special to protect the open internet in India.”

 While we look forward to the future, we also pause for reflection.
-We note that two or our trustees, Nikhil Pahwa and Kiran Jonnalagadda, have decided to leave the organization to focus on new endeavours.
+We note that two or our trustees, Nikhil Pahwa and Kiran Jonnalagadda, have decided to leave the organisation to focus on new endeavours.
 We're very thankful for their key role in creating IFF and supporting it for over two years.
 We all continue to share a common goal for digital rights in India, and look forward to collaborating again in future.

 In the context of supreme court judgments on Privacy and Aadhaar, and on-the-ground technology deployments both by government and private entities, it is important for us to take stock of our achievements and failures and chart a way forward.
 We believe the following issues will be critical over the coming year: